EnyaCrocock/8_Week_SQL_Challenge/Case Study #1 - Danny's Diner/Danny's_Diner_Solutions.md

   <img width="300" src="https://user-images.githubusercontent.com/94410139/158209150-dc41af27-5565-42b7-9fea-af8f553f6801.png">
 #
-- For this create a CTE with the joined table from the last question
+- For this create a CTE with the joined table from the last question.
-- Then SELECT everything from that table and add a new column for the ranking
+- Then SELECT everything from that table and add a new column for the ranking.
-   - For the RANK we need to `PARTITION by both customer_id and member`
+   - For the RANK we need to `PARTITION by both customer_id and member`.
-   - You can use RANK or DENSE_RANK
+   - You can use RANK or DENSE_RANK.

  ```sql
  WITH joined_table AS (